 The best way to use sparkling mineral water is RIGHT when you wake up, first thing in the morning.

-The best brands to get include San Pellegrino and Perrier - just make sure you avoid any artificial flavors or sweeteners when you buy it.
+The best brands to get include San Pellegrino and Perrier – just make sure you avoid any artificial flavors or sweeteners when you buy them.

 How effective is it?